A Method of the Quasidifferential Descent in a Problem of Bringing a Nonsmooth System from One Point to Another: Quasidifferential Descent Method

-First, give a lemma with a rather simple condition which, on the one hand, is quite natural for applications and, on the other hand, guarantees that the function $L(t)$ obtained via piecewise-linear interpolation of the sought function $p \in L_{\infty}[0, T]$ converges to this function in the space $L_2[0, T]$.
+First, give a lemma with a simple condition which, on the one hand, is quite natural for applications and, on the other hand, guarantees that the function $\mathcal L(t)$ obtained via piecewise-linear interpolation of the sought function $\mathcal G \in L^{\infty}_1[0, T]$ converges to it in the space $L^2_1[0, T]$.

-\begin{lemma} Let the function $p \in L_{\infty}[0, T]$ satisfy the following condition: for every $\overline{\delta} > 0$ the function $p(t)$ is piecewise continuous on the set $[0, T]$ with the exception of only the finite number of the intervals $\big(\overline t_1(\overline{\delta}), \overline t_2(\overline{\delta})\big), \dots, \big(\overline t_{r}(\overline{\delta}), \overline t_{r+1}(\overline{\delta})\big)$ whose union length does not exceed the number $\overline{\delta}$.
+\begin{lemma} Let the function $\mathcal G \in L^{\infty}_1[0, T]$ satisfy the following condition: for every $\overline{\delta} > 0$ the function $\mathcal G(t)$ is piecewise continuous on the set $[0, T]$ with the exception of only the finite number of the intervals $\big(\overline t_1(\overline{\delta}), \overline t_2(\overline{\delta})\big), \dots, \big(\overline t_{r}(\overline{\delta}), \overline t_{r+1}(\overline{\delta})\big)$ whose union length does not exceed the number $\overline{\delta}$.

-Choose a (uniform) finite splitting $t_1 = 0, t_2, \dots, t_{N-1}, t_N = T$ of the interval $[0, T]$ and calculate the values $p(t_i)$, $i = \overline{1, N}$, at these points.
-Let $L(t)$ be the function obtained with the help of piecewise linear interpolation with the nodes $(t_i, p(t_i))$, $i = \overline{1, N}$.
-Then for each $\varepsilon > 0$ there exists such a number $\overline{N}(\varepsilon)$ that for every $N > \overline{N}(\varepsilon)$ one has $||L - p||^2_{L_2[0,T]} \leqslant \varepsilon$. \end{lemma}
+Choose a (uniform) finite splitting $t_1 = 0, t_2, \dots, t_{N-1}, t_N = T$ of the interval~$[0, T]$ and calculate the values $\mathcal G(t_i)$, $i = \overline{1, N}$, at these points.
+Let $\mathcal{L}(t)$ be the function obtained with the help of piecewise linear interpolation with the nodes $(t_i, \mathcal G(t_i))$, $i = \overline{1, N}$.
+Then for each $\varepsilon > 0$ there exists such a number $\overline{N}(\varepsilon)$ that for every $N > \overline{N}(\varepsilon)$ one has $||\mathcal L - \mathcal G||^2_{L^2_1[0,T]} \leqslant \varepsilon$. \end{lemma}

 \begin{proof} Denote $M(\overline{\delta}) := \bigcup\limits_{k=1}^{r} \big(\overline t_{k}(\overline{\delta}), \overline t_{k+1}(\overline{\delta})\big)$.
 We have